JetBrains/jewel/README.md

 ### Icons

-When building for IntelliJ o desktop, you have a few options to load icons.
+When building for IntelliJ Platform desktop, you have a few options to load icons.

-#### Icon from resources
+#### Icons from resources
 We have a key-based icon loading API that allows you to load platform icons in a cross-target way.

 To load an icon, you can use the `Icon` composable and provide a `PathIconKey` with a resource path: